tiagolb/CSF-old/README.md

 Usage
 -----

-First off, to setup RAMAS you need to clone the repository and at the root of the reporitory perform the following command:
+First off, to setup RAMAS you need to clone the repository and, at the root of the repository, perform the following command:

 ```
 $ pip install -r requirements.txt